Sumantralal/Speech-Emotion-Recognition/README.md

-# Chat with PDFs 📚
+# Speech Emotion Recognition 📚

 ## Introduction
 The is a Speech Emotion Recognition application, through which we can upload audio and predict the emotion of the audio.<br> The model is trained in jupyter notebook and saved as .h5 file.